-The accounts of the company are audited by Mazars LLP, and are summarised below.
-The Authority has not produced group accounts for 2014/15 as the aggregate turnover of the company was not material.
-Additionally, whilst the Fire Authority is the sole member, it is not represented on the Board of Directors, and is unable to exercise a significant influence over the entity without the support of the Directors.
+The accounts of the company are summarised below.

+The Authority has not produced group accounts for 2017/18 as the aggregate turnover of the company was not material.
+Additionally, whilst the Fire Authority is the sole member, it is unable to exercise a significant influence over the entity without the support of the Directors.
 Any decisions regarding the operating and financial policies of the company require the consent of the Directors, but not the Authority.